Faethm-ai/jupydiff/README.md

 -----------------

-# Faethm jupydiff Docker Action for GitHub Actions
+# jupydiff Docker Action for GitHub Actions
 Automated differ for Jupyter Notebooks that enables a quick comparison of changes with the previous HEAD commit using GitHub authorised Actions and dependencies.

 ## Table of contents